-He distributed [caused them to be distributed] them to the disciples, and the disciples to those sitting down;
+He distributed them [caused them to be distributed] to the disciples, and the disciples to those sitting down;

 Jesus did not directly distribute food but gave that assignment to His disciples.
 He used the method of delegation of authority.
 God uses human instrumentality in some miracles.
-It was not the hands of the disciples to perform the miracle; they only mediated the miracle.
+It was not in the hands of the disciples to perform the miracle; they only mediated the miracle.

 and likewise of the fish, as much as they wanted.

 “Wanted” carries the idea that the crowd ate to their fill.
 They fueled up and were completely satisfied.
 God does not distribute His grace in small measure (Jn 6:35).
 The crowd was completely satisfied with the meal; this was no token meal.

 The minimal number of loaves and fishes is all that Jesus needed to meet the needs of people.
 Jesus is sufficient for any need we may have.